Posted on

 Multi-store Reporting Yes Yes No No No

-I recommend you analyze what is important for your business and then invest in the right tool.
-If you are a beginner or you are looking for something hands-on, simple, do try out Putler.
-We have a 14-day free trial.
+We’d recommend you to analyze what is important for your business and then invest in the right tool.
+If you are a beginner or you are looking for something to try your hands on, do try out Putler.
+It comes with a 14-day free trial.

-But before you pick a trial, here’s Putler in a nutshell-
+But before you go for the trial, here’s Putler in a nutshell-

 Putler: What makes it the top WooCommerce reporting tool?

-Putler is a comprehensive, WooCommerce analytics tool.
-It has been created for the sole purpose of providing solutions for problems pertaining to eCommerce.
+Putler is a comprehensive WooCommerce analytics tool.
+Its sole purpose is providing solutions for problems pertaining to eCommerce, primarily for WooCommerce users.

-The tool provides a detailed analysis of your data and provides you reports on all important aspects of your business like – Products, Customers, Sales, Transactions, Orders and Website Traffic.
-Not just reports, Putler also provides you with essential features like segmentation, forecasting, filtering, custom segments, CSV export, comparison and a ton more.
+The groundbreaking tool fetches data from all your integrated data sources, cleans them, and provides you with a detailed analysis of your data along with reports on all important aspects of your business like – Products, Customers, Sales, Transactions, Orders, and Website Traffic.
+Not just reports, Putler also provides you with essential features like RFM customer segmentation, instant refunds, forecasting, filtering, custom segments, CSV export, performance comparison, and a lot more.

 How to connect WooCommerce to Putler?